"Our Lives, Our Voices and Together Type 1 has had such a positive impact in building my confidence and showed me what I wanted to do."

 Supporting and inspiring others

-The initial goals of the project were to help young people boost their confidence and emotional wellbeing in managing type 1 diabetes.
+The initial goals of Our Lives, Our Voices were to help young people boost their confidence and emotional wellbeing in managing type 1 diabetes.
 I believe we’ve not only met these goals but also fostered a supportive community that empowers young people to influence healthcare services and the diabetes community.

 I think in offering advice to any young person living with diabetes, it’s to remember that you should never feel afraid to speak out about your diabetes.
 There are so many positive outcomes in doing so.
 If you’re having a hard time, sharing this with a peer who may have similar experiences might feel like the weight on your shoulders isn’t so heavy.